- by Catherine

 1. Prepare the Fillings

 There are two types of momo dumpling fillings.
 One is pure meat stuffing.
 You can choose an appropriate amount of fresh mutton, mutton oil, and green onions, chop them into the stuffing, add salt, pepper powder, ginger powder, pour a small amount of soy sauce, rapeseed oil, and ice water, stir well, and set aside.
+Here's a detailed list of fillings.

 The other is mutton and radish stuffing, just adding the right amount of chopped radish to the meat stuffing, according to your personal taste.
 The radish should be first cooked in boiling water to remove the fishy smell, drain the water, mix well with the mutton stuffing, seasoning, and set aside.